-Serving as Assistant Chief at the Ohio Division of State Fire Marshal, Fire Prevention Bureau.
-I develop lesson plans to add to the current fire and life safety education curriculum.
-I also supervise a team of field educators.
+I serve as Assistant Chief at the Ohio Division of State Fire Marshal, Fire Prevention Bureau.
+I supervise a team of field educators.
+I also develop lesson plans to add to the current fire and life safety education curriculum.

 I am participating as a member of the IFSTA validation committee for the upcoming fourth edition of their publication Fire and Life Safety Educator.

 I serve as an Executive Board Member of Education Section of the National Fire Prevention Association (NFPA).
 I also serve the state of Ohio as the chosen education network representative.